castorini/pyserini/docs/experiments-unicoil.md

                             --output-format msmarco
 ```

-Query evaluation is much slower than with bag-of-words BM25; a complete run can take around 15 min.
+Query evaluation is much slower than with bag-of-words BM25; a complete run can take around 15 minutes.
 Note that the important option here is `-impact`, where we specify impact scoring.

 The output is in MS MARCO output format, so we can directly evaluate: